po1sigala/live/02-Lesson-Plans/Part-Time/23-Week-Project-3/README.md

 ## Career Connection

-* If you'd like more information on Career services, visit the [Career services resources page](https://careernetwork.2u.com/).
+* If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/).

 ## Heads-Up